What Is a Death Anniversary?

 There are many different cultures throughout the United States, leading to a plethora of practices.
 People in this country might choose how they deal with their loved one's death anniversary and whether to reflect in private or share their feelings with close friends and family members.
 For example, they might:

-• Talk with the family member and share memories of the loved one
+• Talk with the family member and share stories or memories of the loved one

 • Share pictures that they have of the deceased